Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - Searching - O(n)
 - Access - O(n)

+### Recap
 - singly linked lists excel at insertion and deletion compared to arrays. if you are worried about that and don't need random access (arrays better for that), use singly linked lists.
+- arrays contained a built-in index, linked lists do not
+- the idea of a list data structure that consists of nodes is the foundation for other data structures like Stacks and Queues